 This gave Blizzard much more control of their game, particularly the multiplayer aspects.
 Since they were all running off the same servers, Blizzard was able to ban cheaters and people who had pirated the game.

-Arrange teams, which enables the computer set up teams, tournaments, win counts, friend lists and clan support.
+Other new features included tournaments, win counts, friend lists and clan support.

 The expansion pack, The Frozen Throne, was released in 2003.